sportdogfood/ringstatus/docs/ringstatus_show_scope_shift_2026-05-16.md

 - `active_alerts` view `active_alerts`
 - `active_alerts.rec_name = class_tills` or `active_alerts.alert_id` starts with `class_tills_`
 - `active_alerts.active = true`
-- linked `trigger_tags` define the actual timing window for that alert action
+- linked `trigger_tags` identify the alert lane; dynamic profile milestones define the actual timing window
+- linked `ww_profiles` define which profiles are subscribed to that alert lane
-- `watch_schedule` supplies the class row and copied scope fields
+- `watch_schedule` supplies the class clock and copied scope fields
+- linked `watch_trips` supply the tenant trip rollup and profile trip eligibility
 - `schedules_calculatorv2.js` owns detection and direct `thread_logs` creation

 The workflow must not depend on Airtable Automations for deciding whether an alert fired or for creating the durable thread event.
 Airtable Automations may be used later only as optional notification/display plumbing after the runner has created the idempotent thread row.